-When a furnace is installed horizontally with left side down the front cover pressure switch tube must be re-located to the lower port of the collector box cover.
+When an upflow model is installed horizontally with left side down or a counterflow model is installed horizontally with right side down, the front cover pressure switch tube must be re-located to the lower port of the collector box cover.

-- Remove tube from front cover pressure switch and collector box cover. - 2.
-Remove rubber plug from bottom collector box port and install on top collector box port. - 3.
-Locate 24" x 1/4" tube in bag assembly. - 4.
-Install one end on front cover pressure switch. - 5.
-Route tube to lower port on collector box cover and cut off excess tubing.
+- Remove tube from front cover pressure switch and collector box cover. - Remove rubber plug from bottom collector box port and install on top collector box port. - 3.
+Locate 24" x 1/4" tube in parts bag. - 4.
+Install one end on front cover pressure switch. - Route tube to lower port on collector box cover and cut off excess tubing.